 For additional information, see the Academic Bulletin: Pre-Business Management.

 Business careers after graduation

 Many entry-level positions of responsibility in business are available to the liberal arts graduate.
-Students desiring a business career should plan their course of study as early as their sophomore year by consulting with the Career Center as well as their academic advisor.
+Students desiring a business career should plan their course of study as early as their sophomore year by consulting with the Center for Advising, Internships & Lifelong Career Development as well as their academic advisor.